 Nasopharyngeal cancers are rare in the US but common in the South China Sea region.
 Symptoms develop late, including unilateral bloody nasal discharge, nasal obstruction, hearing loss, ear pain, facial swelling, and facial numbness.
 Diagnosis is based on inspection and biopsy, with CT, MRI, or PET to evaluate extent.
 Treatment is with radiation, chemotherapy, and, rarely, surgery.

-The first symptom is often nasal or eustachian tube obstruction causing hearing loss due to a middle ear effusion.
+Nasopharyngeal cancer often presents with palpable lymph node metastases in the neck.
+Another common presenting symptom is hearing loss, usually caused by nasal or eustachian tube obstruction leading to a middle ear effusion.
 Other symptoms include ear pain, purulent bloody rhinorrhea, frank epistaxis, cranial nerve palsies, and cervical lymphadenopathy.
 Cranial nerve palsies most often involve the 6th, 4th, and 3rd cranial nerves due to their location in the cavernous sinus, in close proximity to the foramen lacerum, which is the most common route of intracranial spread for these tumors.
 Because lymphatics of the nasopharynx communicate across the midline, bilateral metastases are common.

 Patients with early-stage disease (see Table: Staging of Head and Neck Cancer) typically have a good outcome (5-yr survival is 60 to 75%), whereas patients with stage IV disease have a poor outcome (5-yr survival is < 40%).